Watch Worship Services

 Click to View Bulletin

-Rev. Dr. Mike Hatfield will preach a sermon entitled, “A Journey to New Life”– A Meeting at a Well.
+Rev. Dr. Mike Hatfield will preach a sermon entitled, “It’s Tough Following a Shepherd”

 Giving of our Resources